kv4X/ExYu_RadioStationsRNApp/README.md

 # ExYu_RadioStationsRNApp
 ExYu Radio stations app over 1300+ radio stations from Bosnia and Herzegovina, Croatia, Serbia, Macedonia, Montenegro and Slovenia.
-I'm not planning to add on google play or app store.
+<br>I'm not planning to publish on google play or app store.
 # Video

 # Release Apk